Daveralphy/pia_project-energy-analysis/AI_USAGE.md

 **Goal:** Clean the raw data, merge the two sources, perform unit conversions, and implement data quality checks.

 **My Prompt to AI:**
-> "I have two pandas DataFrames: `weather_df` with columns `['date', 'station', 'temp_c']` and `energy_df` with `['date', 'region_code', 'usage_mwh']`.
-Write a Python function that:
+> "I have two pandas DataFrames: `weather_df` and `energy_df`, both with a 'date' column.
+Write a Python function that merges them on 'date'.
+Then, add a data quality check to flag any rows where 'energy_mwh' is negative or 'TMAX_F' is greater than 130."
-> 1. Converts the 'temp_c' column to Fahrenheit into a new 'temp_f' column.
-> 2. Merges the two DataFrames on the 'date' column.
-> 3. Implements data quality checks: log any rows where 'temp_f' is outside -50 to 130°F, or where 'usage_mwh' is negative."

 **AI's Contribution:**
-*   The AI provided a function that correctly implemented the Celsius to Fahrenheit conversion formula: `(df['temp_c'] * 9/5) + 32`.
-*   It used `pd.merge(weather_df, energy_df, on='date', how='inner')` to combine the datasets.
+*   It correctly generated the `pd.merge(weather_df, energy_df, on='date', how='outer')` call.
+I later changed `outer` to `inner` based on project needs, but the initial structure was correct.
 *   It generated boolean masks to identify outlier data points (e.g., `df['temp_f'] < -50`).

-**My Refinements & Learnings:**
-*   **Data Types:** I had to add pre-processing steps to ensure the `date` columns in both DataFrames were converted to the same `datetime` format (`pd.to_datetime`) before merging.
-The AI assumed they were already compatible.
-*   **Quality Reporting:** The AI's initial code just printed outliers to the console.
-I improved this by creating a separate list of dictionaries to hold the outlier information, which could then be formally logged or saved as a quality report.
-This made the check more robust for a production pipeline.
+**AI Mistake & My Fix:**
+*   **The Mistake:** The AI's code assumed the `date` columns in both DataFrames were already in a compatible `datetime` format.
+In reality, they were strings after being loaded from JSON.
+Attempting to merge on string dates can fail silently or produce incorrect results if the formats differ.
+*   **How I Discovered It:** During testing, I noticed that some days were not merging correctly.
+I inspected the `dtypes` of my DataFrames and confirmed the `date` columns were `object` (strings), not `datetime64[ns]`.
+*   **The Fix:** I added `pd.to_datetime(df['date'])` to my processing logic for both the weather and energy data *before* the merge step to standardize the key.

+**What I Learned:**
+Data type consistency is paramount.
+This was a classic data processing bug that the AI's high-level logic missed.
+It reinforced the importance of always validating data types at each step of a pipeline, a crucial habit for any data engineer.

 ---